 Sweeney’s career has been focused in nonprofit management following her graduation from Illinois State University with a bachelor’s degree in anthropology and a master’s degree in community development and nonprofit management.
 She earned a certificate in fundraising management from the Fundraising School of the Center on Philanthropy at Indiana University and is a Certified Fundraising Executive through the Association of Fundraising Professionals.

-Active in the community, Sweeney is a 2010 graduate of Leadership Columbus, a board member of the Ronald C. Cooper Memorial Fund, a volunteer at the Center for Healthy Families, and secretary and president-elect of the Central Ohio Association of Fundraising Professionals.
+Active in the community, Sweeney is a 2010 graduate of Leadership Columbus, a board member of the Ronald C. Cooper Memorial Fund, a volunteer at the Center for Healthy Families, and former president of the Central Ohio Association of Fundraising Professionals.

 Vice President for Student Affairs

 Originally from Dayton, Todd received a bachelor’s degree in music from Samford University in Birmingham, Ala., and a master of divinity degree from Southwestern Theological Seminary in Fort Worth, Texas.
-He is currently completing his doctorate in higher education administration at Ohio State University and serves as an adjunct faculty member at Ohio Dominican University, teaching courses in leadership, organizational change management, and graduate learning strategies.
+He is currently completing his doctorate in higher education administration at Ohio State University.

 Associate Vice President for Marketing & Communications